- 1. Elevator and escalator installer and repairer

 3. Do your research

-If you haven’t earned your GED or high school diploma yet, look into high-paying jobs for teens or even summer jobs for teens in the meantime to gain critical work experience that can set you apart from other applicants down the line.
+If you haven’t earned your GED or high school diploma yet, look into high-paying jobs for teens in the meantime to gain critical work experience that can set you apart from other applicants down the line.

 You can also try meeting more professional connections this year by actively seeking informational interviews on online platforms like LinkedIn or attending networking events in your area.
 Often, these professionals can help you get a better idea of what the job hunt entails and give you a leg up on future referrals.